phili67/ecclesiacrm/Documentation/doc-en/docs/user-guide/doc-admin/group/doc-groups.md

 ##Add a new group

-On va au bas de ces groupes One has to go at the bottom of the group listing, as following :
+One has to go at the bottom of the group listing, as following :

 ![Screenshot](../../../img/group/groupadd.png)

 One adds:

 - The name of the group
-- Then click on "add"
+- Then click on "Add New Group"

-##Put one or more members in the "basket"
+##Put one or more members in the "cart"

-The user has to have a basket role to use this tool.
+The user has to have a cart role to use this tool.

 One goes to the section "List all the groups"